awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-launch-sample-cluster.md

    If you created your cluster with the **Load sample data** option, associate an IAM role to the cluster\.

 1. \(Optional\) In the **Additional configurations** section, turn off **Use defaults** to modify **Network and security**, **Database configuration**, **Maintenance**, **Monitoring**, and **Backup** settings\.

+   If you create your cluster with the **Load sample data** option and want to turn on enhanced Amazon VPC routing, the cluster in your Amazon VPC requires access to the Amazon S3 endpoint in order for data to be loaded\.
+You can make the cluster publicly accessible, configure a NAT in your Amazon VPC for the cluster to access the internet, or configure a Amazon S3 VPCE in your Amazon VPC\.
+For more information about enhanced Amazon VPC routing, see [Enabling enhanced Amazon VPC routing](https://docs.aws.amazon.com/redshift/latest/mgmt/enhanced-vpc-enabling-cluster.html) in the *Amazon Redshift Cluster Management Guide*\.

 1. Choose **Create cluster**\.